run-ai/docs/manage-ai-initiatives/managing-your-resources/nodes.md

 Click a row in the Nodes table and then click the Show details button at the upper right side of the action bar.
 The details screen appears, presenting the following metrics graphs:

-* GPU utilization
-  Per GPU graph and an average of all GPUs graph, all on the same chart, along an adjustable period allows you to see the trends of all GPUs compute utilization (percentage of GPU compute) in this node.
+* **GPU utilization** - Per GPU graph and an average of all GPUs graph, all on the same chart, along an adjustable period allows you to see the trends of all GPUs compute utilization (percentage of GPU compute) in this node.
-* GPU memory utilization
-  Per GPU graph and an average of all GPUs graph, all on the same chart, along an adjustable period allows you to see the trends of all GPUs memory usage (percentage of the GPU memory) in this node.
+* **GPU memory utilization** - Per GPU graph and an average of all GPUs graph, all on the same chart, along an adjustable period allows you to see the trends of all GPUs memory usage (percentage of the GPU memory) in this node.
-* CPU compute utilization
-  The average of all CPUs’ cores compute utilization graph, along an adjustable period allows you to see the trends of CPU compute utilization (percentage of CPU compute) in this node.
+* **CPU compute utilization** - The average of all CPUs’ cores compute utilization graph, along an adjustable period allows you to see the trends of CPU compute utilization (percentage of CPU compute) in this node.
-* CPU memory utilization
-  The utilization of all CPUs memory in a single graph, along an adjustable period allows you to see the trends of CPU memory utilization (percentage of CPU memory) in this node.
+* **CPU memory utilization** - The utilization of all CPUs memory in a single graph, along an adjustable period allows you to see the trends of CPU memory utilization (percentage of CPU memory) in this node.
-* CPU memory usage
-  The usage of all CPUs memory in a single graph, along an adjustable period allows you to see the trends of CPU memory usage (in GB or MB of CPU memory) in this node.
+* **CPU memory usage** - The usage of all CPUs memory in a single graph, along an adjustable period allows you to see the trends of CPU memory usage (in GB or MB of CPU memory) in this node.

 * For GPUs charts - Click the GPU legend on the right-hand side of the chart, to activate or deactivate any of the GPU lines.
 * You can click the date picker to change the presented period